 In the book of Genesis, Melchizedek appears (out of nowhere) to bless Abraham.
-In turn, Abraham pays tribute to Melchizedek by sharing a tenth of his spoils from his raid in Sodom.
-He was the first high priest mentioned in the Bible.
+Abraham then pays tribute to Melchizedek by sharing a tenth of his spoils from his raid in Sodom.
+In the Bible, he is the first high priest mentioned.

 Melchizedek is described in Genesis as “a priest of the most high God” and the “King of Salem.”
 The word salem literally translates to “peace,” making Melchizedek the “King of Peace.”

 Melchizedek is characterized as being, “without father, without mother, without descent, having neither beginning of days, nor end of life; but made like unto the Son of God; abideth a priest continually.”

 And the book of Psalms prophetically illustrates Jesus as “forever a priest in the Order of Melchizedek.”

-It is clear Melchizedek commands honor and respect, even from holy figures like Abraham and Jesus, and his description in Hebrews would lead us to believe he is an eternal being.
+It is clear Melchizedek commands honor and respect, even from holy figures like Abraham and Jesus.
+In fact, his description in Hebrews suggests he is an eternal being.

-The Jewish priesthood (by religious law) is passed by lineage — only the son of a priest can become a priest (patrilineal).
+The Jewish priesthood is passed patrilineally, which means only the son of a priest can become a priest.

 Melchizedek is the first priest in the Torah (the central text of Judaism).

 However, the first human priest was Adam, and the priesthood was then passed through his offspring.
 After the flood, Noah takes the mantle of the high priest, who passes it to Shem (Noah’s son).

-From Shem, the title “high priest” skips 9 generations and gets passed on to Abraham through Melchizedek.
+The high priest title then skipped 9 generations and was passed on to Abraham through Melchizedek.